SAP/devops-docker-images/README.md

 # Description

-A collection of Dockerfiles for images that can be used to implement Continuous Delivery pipelines for SAP development projects with project ["Piper"](https://github.com/SAP/jenkins-library) on Jenkins or any other CD tool.
-Docker containers simplify the Jenkins setup, because they encapsulate tools and environments that are required to execute pipeline steps.
+This is a collection of Dockerfiles for images that can be used to implement Continuous Delivery pipelines for SAP development projects with project ["Piper"](https://github.com/SAP/jenkins-library) on Jenkins.
+Docker containers simplify your CD tool setup setup, because they encapsulate tools and environments that are required to execute pipeline steps.

+If you want to learn how to use project "Piper" please have a look at [the documentation](https://sap.github.io/jenkins-library/).
+Introductory material and a lot of

+This repository will contain two type of Dockerfiles.
+The folder `jenkins` contains a Dockerfile for a Jenkins server, which is preconfigured to run project "Piper" pipelines.
+The other folders contain Dockerfiles for Docker images which are used in the pipeline to run steps, such as MTA builds or deployments to the SAP Cloud Platform.
+These images can also be used flexibly in your custom stack without project "Piper" or Jenkins.

+For detailed usage information please check the readme in the corresponding folder.

+Repository Content in preparation:
+* [Jenkins](jenkins/): preconfigured Jenkins to run project "Piper" pipelines.
+* [MTA archive builder](mta-archive-builder/): build SAP Multitarget Applications with the [MTA archive builder](https://help.sap.com/viewer/58746c584026430a890170ac4d87d03b/Cloud/en-US/ba7dd5a47b7a4858a652d15f9673c28d.html) (ready to build nodejs and Java applications)
+* [CM Client](cm-client/): interact with SAP Solution Manager or CTS

 # Requirements

-A container environment e.g. Docker is needed to build and run Docker images.
+A [Docker](https://www.docker.com/) environment is needed to build and run Docker images.
+You should be familiar with basic docker commands to build and run these images.

 # Download and Installation